 The compact nature of the Town adds to the viability of a pedestrian lifestyle for its residents.
-Homes are a short walk from municipal services, the library, schools, retailers, restaurants and businesses.
-For goods and services not available within the Town, residents make trips to larger near-by communities such as Durango, Farmington and Cortez.
+Homes are no more than a short 15-minute walk from municipal services, the library, schools, retailers, restaurants and businesses.
+For goods and services not available within the Town, residents need to make vehicle trips to larger near-by communities such as Durango, Farmington and Cortez.
 In order to maintain a diverse community, multiple means of public transit need to be available to meet the needs of those without vehicle access, such as children, the elderly, tourists and commuters.